BohdanZakusylo/Java-Algorithms/README.md

 If running the code on MacOS does not work (we have experienced visual bugs), please try it on a Windows laptop

+We've added a file named dataset.csv to the root of the project for testing purposes.
+It's a small sample, so it should run quickly, but you're welcome to use any CSV dataset of your choice to test with larger data as well.

+Have fun!

 ###  Binary Search Tree